 Establishing a local bank can be a painless step.
 Consider a local not-for-profit credit union, such as the Boeing Employee Credit Union (BECU) that is open to all Washington State residents.
 You can even get a Mastercard debit card with the University of Washington ‘W’ logo on it.

 Tips for Success

-Explore the website and look through the abundance of information that is out there.
+- Explore the website and look through the abundance of information that is out there.
 Talk with other students, especially second-year students or those from the area, to learn more about the university, the city of Bothell, and the broader Pacific Northwest region.
-One great resource for detailed information on the city of Bothell is the Community Resources Handbook for International Students at UW Bothell.
-This is a guide compiled by International Student Services that has loads of helpful information that you may find useful as you navigate your new surroundings.

-The connections you will make with your fellow students are a valuable part of your experience at UWB.
+- The connections you will make with your fellow students are a valuable part of your experience at UW Bothell.
 You will be working and learning together throughout your studies here and will have many opportunities to form meaningful relationships that go beyond the classroom.

-Be sure to contact the STEM Office of Research & Graduate Studies, firstname.lastname@example.org or 425-352-5490 with any questions, concerns, or ideas to help make your transition into life as a graduate student go smoothly.
+Be sure to contact the STEM Office of Graduate Studies, firstname.lastname@example.org or 425-352-5490 with any questions, concerns, or ideas to help make your transition into life as a graduate student go smoothly.